wp-plugins/stageshow/trunk/readme.txt

 == Upgrade_Notice ==

 = 2.2.4 =
-* Performances with dates changed by StageShow versions 2.1.5 to 2.2.3 may have incorrect performance Expiry Date/Time  (StageShow+ only)
+* Performances with dates changed by StageShow versions 2.1.5 to 2.2.3 may have incorrect performance Expiry Date/Time  (StageShow+)

 = 2.2 =
 * Support for PayPal Checkout removed - MerchantID on PayPal Settings tab must be set